Methodology

 All data is public.
 Joins, time-series alignment, and snap-weighting are ours.

-- Draft picks: every selection from 1980 to present, sourced from Pro-Football-Reference and nflverse.
+Every selection from 1980 to present, sourced from Pro-Football-Reference and nflverse.

-Retention definition
+Retention

-Drafting definition
+Drafting output

 A team's draft output is the cumulative snap share earned by its drafted players in their first four NFL seasons, weighted by pick value (Jimmy Johnson chart, normalized).
 Pro Bowl and All-Pro selections are tracked separately and reported but not used in the headline ranking.